abdulrahman238/COMPANY-SALES-ANALYSIS-EXCEL/README.md

 Focus marketing and inventory on high-performing countries

-Revenue by Product Category
+Revenue by Product Category IMAGE

-Takeaways:
+IMAGE SHOULD BE HERE

+💡 Key Insights;

 Electronics drives the highest revenue